mar10/nutree/docs/sphinx/ug_objects.rst

     will have different hash values.

 .. warning::
-    The `shadow_attrs` feature is readonly, so you cannot modify the dict through the shadow attributes.
+    The `forward_attrs` feature is readonly, so you cannot modify the dict through the forwarded attributes.
 You need to access the dict directly for that.

 Dataclasses
 -----------